void-archive/static-site/README.md

 ## Cloning
 :warning: Git IS required for this to work.

-Git can be downloaded at: https://git-scm.com
+Git can be downloaded from: https://git-scm.com

 &nbsp;